nicolasgoutaland/GONMarkupParser/README.md

 ###No new line are inserted
 *<br>* alone is not valid in __GONMArkupParser__.
 Be sure to use <br/>.

+###Color isn't applied
+Check that you color value synthax is correct.
+For more information on supported synthaxe, have a look at [NSString+UIColor here](https://github.com/nicolasgoutaland/NSString-Color#nsstringcolor-), that is used to compute colors from your string values.

 ### Did Kim Kardashian broke the Internet ?
 No, definitely not.
 I was still able to commit to github yesterday.